AaltoSciComp/scicomp-docs/rse/group-leaders.rst

 -------

-If the project lasts a short time (a few days or less), and you are in one of the :doc:`sponsoring units <units-info>`, then the service may be *free* (depending on your unit's policies).
+If the project lasts a short time (a few days or less), and you are in one of the :doc:`sponsoring units <procedures/units-info>`, then the service may be *free* (depending on your unit's policies).

 Otherwise, you will be expected to fund the RSEs out of your own